megacamelus/camel-upstream-info/camel-documentation/camel-properties.md

 Placeholder](#manual:ROOT:using-propertyplaceholder.adoc) documentation
 for general information on using property placeholders in Camel.

-The properties component requires to load the properties (key=value pairs) from an external source such as `.properties` files.
+The Properties component requires to load the properties (key=value pairs) from an external source such as `.properties` files.
 The component is pluggable, and you can configure to use other sources or write a custom implementation (for example to load from a database).

 # Defining location of properties files

-The properties component needs to know a location(s) where to resolve the properties.
-You can define one to many locations.
-Multiple locations can be separated by comma such as:
+The properties component needs to know the location(s) where to resolve the properties.
+You can define one-to-many locations.
+You can separate multiple locations by comma, such as:

     pc.setLocation("com/mycompany/myprop.properties,com/mycompany/other.properties");